Before you get started, you might like to view this short video on High Availability.

 If your application master has failed and takeover is happening, you:

-- Receive automated email notification from Engine Yard.
+- Receive automated email notifications from Engine Yard.

 - See a takeover message for the environment on your dashboard.